-All competent adults have a right to decide what medical treatment they would refuse if they lose capacity to make decisions in the future.
-This Course looks at the increasing trend to have future refusals of treatment recorded in legally binding documents known as Advance Care Directives (ACDs).
+All competent adults have a right to decide what medical treatment they would refuse if they lose the capacity to make decisions in the future.
+This Course looks at the increasing trend to have future refusals of treatment recorded in legally binding documents known as advance care directives (ACDs).

-- Describe common dilemmas associated with refusal of treatment instructions
+- Healthcare professionals will have improved confidence when faced with common dilemmas associated with refusal of treatment.

 This Course is relevant to all registered nurses and other health professionals working in all contexts of healthcare.